raul23/clustering-text/README.rst

 - Cluster 2: computer_science

 In general, the top terms for each cluster are well selected by the KMeans algorithm.
-Though KMeans has some difficulty with the mathematics and physics categories as some words are misplaced such as universe & earth which should be in the physics category and riemann & zeta should be in the mathematics category.
+Though KMeans has some difficulty with the
+**mathematics** and **physics** categories as some words are misplaced such as universe & earth which should be in the physics category and riemann & zeta should be in the mathematics category.
+This is not that surprising since there a lot of overlaps between both topics.

 The top words for the other cluster (2) with the computer science related words are well choosen by KMeans.